Madame Hydra: Elisa Sinclair

-Elisa Sinclair has appeared in Captain America's implanted memories that the Red Skull's clone and Kobik placed in him to make Captain America think that he is a HYDRA sleeper agent.
+Elisa Sinclair has appeared in Captain America's implanted memories that the Red Skull's clone and Kobik placed in him to make Captain America think that he is a Hydra sleeper agent.
 She is depicted as an ancient being with magical powers that had an extensive reach.

-In the present, Elisa intercepts the Taskmaster and Eric O'Grady's Life Model Decoy counterpart the Black Ant who were on their way to present evidence of Captain America's brainwashing to Maria Hill.
-After keeping the Taskmaster and the Black Ant alive and persuading them to become her personal guards, Elisa then collects a new HYDRA High Council consisting of herself, a new Kraken, the Gorgon, the Hive, the Viper, Baron Helmut Zemo, Arnim Zola, and Doctor Faustus.
+In the present, Elisa intercepts Taskmaster and Eric O'Grady's Life Model Decoy counterpart the Black Ant who were on their way to present evidence of Captain America's brainwashing to Maria Hill.
+After keeping the Taskmaster and the Black Ant alive and persuading them to become her personal guards, Elisa then collects a new Hydra High Council consisting of herself, Kraken, Gorgon, Hive, Viper, Helmut Zemo, Arnim Zola, and Doctor Faustus.

-During the "Opening Salvo" part of the Secret Empire storyline, Elisa reunites with Captain America after he overthrew the Red Skull for leadership of HYDRA.
-While in her study room following HYDRA's takeover of the United States, Elisa uses her magic spells to counter every one of Doctor Strange's attempts to bring down the Darkforce dome that is surrounding Manhattan.
-While having tea with Captain America, Elisa is informed of Captain America's suspicion about Baron Zemo and Doctor Faustus' disloyalty.
-Elisa brushes off the suspicion and tells Captain America that they plan to assemble the Cosmic Cube in order to restore Earth to their vision.
-Elisa later gives Captain America the updates on the members of HYDRA's Avengers.
-She tells him that the Scarlet Witch has become unhinged due to her being possessed by Chthon, the Vision is still kept under HYDRA's control through Arnim Zola's A.I.
+During the Secret Empire storyline, Elisa reunites with Captain America after he overthrew the Red Skull for leadership of Hydra.
+While in her study room following Hydra's takeover of the United States, Elisa uses her magic spells to counter every one of Doctor Strange's attempts to bring down the Darkforce dome that is surrounding Manhattan.
+While having tea with Captain America, Elisa is informed of Captain America's suspicion about Zemo and Faustus' disloyalty.
+Elisa brushes off the suspicion and tells Captain America that they plan to assemble the Cosmic Cube to restore Earth to their vision.
+Elisa later gives Captain America the updates on the members of Hydra's Avengers.
+She tells him that the Scarlet Witch has become unhinged due to her being possessed by Chthon, the Vision is still kept under Hydra's control through Arnim Zola's A.I.
 Virus, and Odinson is still praying to Odin about his troubles, like Jane Foster being trapped in an alternate reality.
 As Captain America prepares to leave, Elisa tells Captain America that he has become like a son to her.
-During HYDRA's attack on the Underground's base at the Mount, Elisa detects an unusual amount of energy in the Mount and rushes in.
-Madame Hydra arrives and teleports Captain America away at the last second as the Tony Stark A.I. explodes, where it destroys the base and Madame Hydra.
+During Hydra's attack on the Underground's base at the Mount, Elisa detects an unusual amount of energy in the Mount and rushes in.
+Madame Hydra arrives and teleports Captain America away at the last second as the Tony Stark A.I. explodes, destroying the base and Madame Hydra.

 Other versions

 Heroes Reborn

 In the Heroes Reborn reality, Madame Hydra is a terrorist leader.
-She answers to HYDRA's leader the Mandarin, who is actually a robot built by Doctor Doom.
+She answers to Hydra's leader the Mandarin, who is actually a robot built by Doctor Doom.
 She is killed in battle against Iron Man.